missionpinball/mpf-docs/docs/install/mac.md

 `export DYLD_LIBRARY_PATH=/usr/local/Cellar/gstreamer/1.22.5/lib:$DYLD_LIBRARY_PATH`

+If this works, you'll need to update your `~/.zshenv` file (or create one) with that same command to ensure that variable is set for each terminal window launched.
+(ZSH is the shell for MacOS Catalina and onward.
+If you're somehow still running something older, you'd edit the `~/.bash_profile` file instead).

-Also, pip installs Python packages globally by default.
+Finally, pip installs Python packages globally by default.
 If you'd prefer to keep your project and its dependencies isolated from your system's Python, consider using a Python virtual environment.
 There are several tools available for this, such as pipx, venv, or virtualenv.